RobMeades/ioc-client/README.md

 `ssh -p xxxx -l username localhost`

 ...where `xxxx` is the listening port on the remote machine and `username` is your user name on the Raspberry Pi.

+# A Note On the File boot/config.txt
+I have seen my Raspberry Pi reset `boot/config.txt` to be an empty file.
+Now that you've got all this working, I recommend that you back it up.